Alan-Cha/iter8-blog/custom-metric.md

 ```

 `url` is the **HTTP endpoint** of the metrics provider that we want Iter8 to send queries to.
 In this case, this should be Prometheus database endpoint.
 With the default installation of the [Prometheus add-on](https://istio.io/latest/docs/ops/integrations/prometheus/), the Prometheus service will be under the `istio-system` namespace and be accessible on port `9090`.
 Therefore, we have also configured a default value.

-`provider` is a **name** for the metrics provider, the source of the data.
-The provider name should match the name of the custom metrics file and is used to identify the file and generate names for some other files.
-For example, this custom metrics template `istio-prom.tpl` will generate a custom metrics YAML `istio-prom.yaml` when the experiment is launched.

 `method` is the **HTTP method** that that should be used for the query.
 Prometheus allows the user to query using both `GET` and `POST` ([source](https://prometheus.io/docs/prometheus/latest/querying/api/)) so we have selected to use `GET`.